 Start brainstorming content ideas, and if you’re feeling motivated, start pitching them!
 Just make sure you pick your timing carefully-probably not best the hour before everyone breaks up for a bank holiday!

 4. Work on your portfolio

 One thing I talked about in my blogging to freelance writing post is the importance of a portfolio.
 So use this time to go through all of the writing you’ve done and create one (I use Journo Portfolio).
 Make sure it’s linked to on your blog and twitter bio (you could do this through a pinned post)

 5. Read up!

 I am a massive fan of personal development and there are lots of books out there to help you and your blog.
-So get 2018 off to a great start by doing some reading in quiet blogging periods.
+Be proactive in quiet blogging periods and do some reading.

 Some of my favourites are…

 Blogging Your Way to Riches